sylvainjule/kirby-embed/README.md

 ## 4. Front-end usage

-The plugin provides a `->toEmbed()` methods, which is useful to get all the structured data fetched given by the provider.
+The plugin provides a `->toEmbed()` method, which is useful to get all the stored data of the embed (its html code, and a few other informations detailed below).

-It also allows you to make sure your embed is successfully synced before trying to access its data:
+It also allows you to make sure your embed is successfully synced before trying to access the data:

 ```php
 if($embed = $page->myfield()->toEmbed()) {